This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Monsteras like bright and indirect sunlight for around 8-10 hours a day, which can be natural or artificial.
-The houseplant thrives near a bright window where the sun does not directly shine on its leaves.
+The houseplant thrives near a sunny window where the sun does not directly shine on its leaves.

-How Much Light Do Monstera Need?
+How Much Light Does Monstera Need?

 Since Monsteras are native to rainforests, they do not prefer direct sunlight.
 They usually grow under the rainforest canopy and, with the help of aerial roots, climb up the trees toward the direction of light.